Barium enema

 Tests and investigations

-An MRI scan is a safe and painless test that can provide detailed pictures of organs and other structures inside your body.
+An endoscopic ultrasound scan uses an endoscope with an ultrasound probe attached to create detailed pictures of internal organs and structures.
 Note: the information below is a general guide only.
-The arrangements (and the way tests are performed) may vary between different hospitals.
+The arrangements and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.
-These are usually included with your appointment letter.

 by Dr Toni Hazell, MRCGP